StarlingXWeb/starlingx-website/src/pages/blog/starlingx-harbor.md

 5. Pull an image

-## Deploy harbor system application
+## Deploy the Harbor system application

 In this blog post, Harbor should be exposed using nodePort.